smartmate/apps/examples/vacationsApprovalGCloudFunciton/README.md

 ```
 Here we are declaring that the function is called `calculateDaysOff` with a nodejs(version 10) runtime evironment.
 Also we specify that the function will be trigger by a http request and the entry point in the `index.js` file is `calculatedDaysOff`.

-When the deployment process will be done, in the cli you can see the deployed endpoint url.
+When the deployment process is done, in the cli you can see the deployed endpoint url.
-You need to copy this endpoint for call it from a Service Task in our Smartmate Process.
+You need to copy this endpoint to call it from a Service Task in our Smartmate Process.

 ## Setup Smartmate Process

 Before starting, please take a look at the [Getting Started](https://docs.apps.smartmate.io/getting-started/index.html "Smartmate Getting Started Guide") page to get familiar with the `smartmate-cli`.

-Once you have your workspace set up, you can add this app by running: `sm add app` from insider your workspace, and selecting this app.
+Once you have your workspace set up, you can add this app by running: `sm add app` from inside your workspace, and selecting this app.
 Now you can go to the `processes/requestVacations.yml` file.

 You will see the `serviceTasks` property with a `calculateDaysOff` service tasks.
 Here in the `url` property you can paste the endpoint deployed to GCloud.